sparxastronomy/Nbody/lit/index.md

 ```

 ## Working
-The code is a simple implementation of particle - pair method, where force is computed for each pair and then summed over for each such pair After that we using the Leapfrog integration we calculate the postion and velocity, and iterate over again.
+The code is a simple implementation of particle - pair method, where force is computed for each pair and then summed over for each such pair.
+After that using the Leapfrog integration we calculate the postion and velocity, and iterate over again.

 ### There are three main functions required for doing the simualation.
 ```{.python #accleration}